kadir014/nova-physics/README.md

 # Installing & Building
 Nova Phyiscs is lightweight and portable, using only C standard library.
 <br><br>
 Development libraries are always shipped with the most recent release under the name of `nova-physics-X.X.X-devel.zip` or `.tar.gz`.
-You can download the archive [here](https://github.com/kadir014/nova-physics/releases) and link `libnova.a` with your favorite compiler to use Nova Physics in your project.
+You can download the archive [here](https://github.com/kadir014/nova-physics/releases) and link `libnova.a` or (`libnova.lib`) with your favorite compiler to use Nova Physics in your project.
 <br><br>
-But if you want (*or need*) to build Nova Physics from scratch on your own, use [the building guide](https://github.com/kadir014/nova-physics/blob/main/BUILDING.md#building-nova-physics-library).
+But if you want (*or need*) to build Nova Physics from scratch on your own, use [the building guide](https://github.com/kadir014/nova-physics/blob/main/BUILDING.md#building-nova-physics-static-libraries).